(Updated: )

 Coming in Part 2: anti-patterns and the exception that proves the rule

-In the second half of this article I’ll talk about the second optimization that further reduced our startup times, and why rules are meant to be broken (sometimes).
-Want to know when it’s published?
+In the second half of this article I talk about the second optimization that further reduced our startup times, and why rules are meant to be broken (sometimes).
+Want to know when new pieces are published?
 Join the Checkly slack and we’ll send you an update!

 Share on social